tardate/LittleArduinoProjects/8051/AT89C2051/Blinky/README.md

 # #395 AT89C2051 Blinky

-Simplest LED blinky program in C for the AT89C2051(8051/MCS51) microprocessor, built with the SDCC open-source toolchain on macOSX.
+Simplest LED blinky program in C for the AT89C2051(8051/MCS51) microprocessor, built with the SDCC open-source toolchain on macOS.
-Originally tested with Intel-based macOSX, but now updated for Apple Silicon.
+Originally tested with Intel-based macOS, but now updated for Apple Silicon.

 ![Build](./assets/Blinky_build.jpg?raw=true)